hsiangwei0903/hsiangwei0903.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am a second-year graduate student pursuing a Ph.D. degree in Electrical and Computer Engineering at the University of Washington.
+I am a second-year PhD student at the Electrical and Computer Engineering department at the University of Washington - Seattle.
 I hold a Master of Science degree in Electrical and Computer Engineering from the University of Washington, and a Bachelor degree from the National Chiao Tung University in Taiwan.

-Currently I am working with <a href="https://people.ece.uw.edu/hwang/">Prof. Jenq-Neng Hwang</a> and the <a href="https://ipl-uw.github.io/">Information Processing Lab</a>, with a strong focus on Object tracking, 3D Understanding and Vision-Language Models.
+Currently I am working with <a href="https://people.ece.uw.edu/hwang/">Prof. Jenq-Neng Hwang</a> and the <a href="https://ipl-uw.github.io/">Information Processing Lab</a>, with a strong focus on Object tracking, 3D Understanding and Large Multi-modal Models.

 ## <i class="fa fa-fw fa-rss "></i> News ##